zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 0x2cD3D070aE1BD365909dD859d29F387AA96911e1
 ```

-For Bitcoin, `context.origin` is the hexidecimal representation of the Bitcoin
+For Bitcoin, `context.origin` is the hexadecimal representation of the Bitcoin
 address.
 For example, if the Bitcoin address is:

 ```
 tb1q2dr85d57450xwde6560qyhj7zvzw9895hq25tx
 ```

-The hexidecimal representation of the address is:
+The hexadecimal representation of the address is:

 ```
 0x74623171326472383564353734353078776465363536307179686a377a767a7739383935687132357478